Justin Chancellor

 Justin Gunnar Walter Chancellor (born 19 November 1971) is an English musician, best known as the bassist for rock band Tool, a position he has held since 1995.
 Prior to joining Tool, he played in a band called Peach.
 After settling in the US, along with his engagement in his musical projects, he and his wife Shelee Dykman Chancellor ran a store called Lobal Orning in Topanga, California, dedicated to music and literature "that shaped and changed" both of them.
 The store closed in 2008.
-He started M.T.Void music project with Piotr "Glaca" Mohammed from Sweet Noise.
+He started the M.T.Void music project with Piotr "Glaca" Mohammed from Sweet Noise.

 Early life

 Chancellor is of English and Norwegian descent.
 He was educated at Tonbridge School in Kent, England, where he was the bass player for a school band named Slice of Life and used to perform a cover version of Corey Hart's "Sunglasses at Night" in the dining room of his boarding house.
 The band released an eponymous titled tape featuring a song of the same name.
 Chancellor went on to study at Durham University.